 Types of Ramen:

 Sapporo is known for its Miso (Soybean paste) Ramen .
 The other two types of Ramen are Shoyu and Shio.
 Shoyu is Soy sauce based clear broth.
 Asahikawa is renowned for Shoyu Ramen.
 Salt-based Shio, is usually made of chicken broth.
-Hakodate in Hokkaido is well recognised for its Shio Ramen.
+Hakodate is well known its Shio Ramen.

 Where to eat good Ramen?

 I love the rich and complex flavour of Miso Ramen.
 Ramen Sora in Susukino is a good place to enjoy a steaming bowl of Ramen.
 Some of the other excellent Ramen eateries in Sapporo are Menyasaimi (About 5 minutes walk from Misono Subway Station on the Toho line towards Fukuzumi) and Ramen Kyowakoku on 10th floor of ESTA at Sapporo JR Station.
 At Ramen Kyowakoku, you will find eight acclaimed Ramen restaurant branches from Hokkaido at one place.
 If you can’t decide on where to eat at Kyowakoku, just find the longest queue and make it longer.
-I consider a long queue as a sign of mouthwatering ramen.
-Thanks to Stan in one of the comments below, for pointing out another good place Aji no Sanpei, the birthplace of Sapporo Ramen.
+Thanks to Stan (one of the comments below) for pointing out another good place Aji no Sanpei, the birthplace of Sapporo Ramen.

 5.Hokkaido Milk Products: